frederic-perez/AmE-dictionary/data/dictionary.md

 __at heart__ _Most people are crooks at heart._
 __at large__ _idiom_
 __at length__ _idiom_ _At length a messenger entered the camp site and sought out King._
-__at odds__ _idiom_ :six: (be at odds) In disagreement; in conflict. _The overhaul have put Pemex and the Energy Ministry at odds._ _They're often at odds._
+__at odds__ _idiom_ :six: (be at odds) In disagreement; in conflict. _The overhaul have put Pemex and the Energy Ministry at odds._ _They’re often at odds._
 __at one time,__ _At one time, Ms. Hardy could see the beach from her window._
 __at the door__ _The cost to attend is $35 in advance and $40 at the door._
 __at the earliest__
-__at the end of (one's) rope__ _idiom_ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby's been crying all morning, and I haven't slept properly in days.
-I'm just at the end of my rope!_
+__at the end of (one’s) rope__ _idiom_ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby’s been crying all morning, and I haven’t slept properly in days.
+I’m just at the end of my rope!_
 __at the ready__ _idiom_ Available for immediate use. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at the very least__
 __at times__ On occasion; sometimes. _There was an incredible amount of stress at times._
-__at wit's end__ _He was at wit's end._
+__at wit’s end__ _He was at wit’s end._
 __atavistic__ _adj_ :three: Are you scared of the dark?
-It's okay.
+It’s okay.
 That is quite a natural atavistic fear — that is, a fear related to an ancient way of thinking or behaving.
-Something atavistic doesn't have to be a feeling; it can be anything that's a throwback to an earlier form of life or way of looking at things.
+Something atavistic doesn’t have to be a feeling; it can be anything that’s a throwback to an earlier form of life or way of looking at things.
 For example, a new building can be atavistic if it contains strong elements of ancient architectural styles.
 A physical genealogical trait handed down from many generations is also atavistic.
 For example, the pointed canine teeth in humans, originally used to tear meat apart when hunting, is an atavistic trait in mankind.
 __atheist__ _adj_
 __athenaeum__ _n_
 __atherectomy__ _n_ Surgical removal of atherosclerotic plaque from an artery using a catheter fitted with a cutting device.